When Max Kepler hit rock bottom, the Twins kept faith — and were rewarded

 In the midst of a 2 ½-year slump that threatened to become his new normal, the Twins right fielder was batting below .200 when he made an inexcusable baserunning mistake.

-He was on first when Michael A. Taylor stole third against Tampa Bay at Tropicana Field.
-The Rays weren't holding Kepler, so he could have easily followed Taylor and stole second, and had he done so, he would have scored the go-ahead run on Royce Lewis' subsequent hit.
+Trailing Tampa Bay 1-0 in the ninth inning at Tropicana Field, the Twins had Kepler on first when Michael A. Taylor stole third.
+The Rays weren't holding Kepler, so he could have easily followed Taylor and stole second, and had he done so, he would have scored the go-ahead run on Royce Lewis' subsequent single.

-Instead, he stood on first, appearing lost in his own thoughts, and the Twins lost their fifth straight game to fall below .500 for the first time this season.
+Instead, he stood on first, appearing lost in his own thoughts, and the Twins lost their fourth game of five consecutive losses to fall below .500 for the first time this season.

 Such a trade would have made sense.
 The Twins would have saved money, gained a prospect and opened a position for one of their promising sluggers.